Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Introduction

 In finite dimensions, however, the dynamical phase transition is never observed as a true singularity.
-Simulations \cite{berthier2020finite, scalliet2022thirty, charbonneau2022dimensional} and experiments \cite{brambilla2009probing, mallamace2010transport,schmidtke2012boiling} on equilibrium supercooled liquids consistently show that although structural relaxation times grow rapidly as temperature decreases (or density increases), they remain finite at all accessible conditions.
-Instead of a genuine ergodicity-breaking transition at $T_c$, one observes a crossover: transport coefficients such as the viscosity evolve smoothly from an apparent super-Arrhenius behavior to a weaker Arrhenius one \cite{mallamace2010transport}.
-Concomitantly, liquids in this parameter regime tend to display strongly heterogeneous dynamics \cite{berthier2011overview}.
-Yet, dynamic susceptibilities and associated correlation lengths that measure the magnitude and extent of such dynamic heterogeneities grow only modestly without any obvious singularities \cite{berthier2011overview, dauchot2023glass}.
+Simulations \cite{berthier2020finite, scalliet2022thirty, charbonneau2022dimensional} and experiments \cite{brambilla2009probing, mallamace2010transport,schmidtke2012boiling} on supercooled liquids consistently show that although structural relaxation times grow rapidly as temperature decreases (or density increases), they remain finite at all accessible conditions.
+Instead of a genuine ergodicity-breaking transition at $T_c$, one typically observes a crossover: transport coefficients such as the viscosity evolve smoothly from an apparent super-Arrhenius behavior to a weaker Arrhenius-like one \cite{mallamace2010transport}.
+Concomitantly, supercooled liquids in this parameter regime tend to display strongly heterogeneous dynamics \cite{berthier2011overview}.
+Yet, dynamic susceptibilities and associated correlation lengths that measure the magnitude and extent of such dynamic heterogeneities grow only modestly without any obvious singularities \cite{berthier2011overview, dauchot2023glass}, contrary to mean-field predictions \cite{franz2000onnon, donati2002theory,biroli2006inhomogeneous}.
 This rounding of the mean-field singularity into a continuous crossover is a widely discussed \cite{kirkpatrick1989scaling, gotze1998essentials}, but by no means universally accepted, scenario \cite{biroli2013perspective, tanaka2025structural}.